 Akin to digital transformation initiatives, creating a data culture or becoming data literate should be among the top priorities for organisations.
-Interestingly, these aspirations have very little to do with IT, they are a group effort and require the input of everyone within an organisation.
+Interestingly, these aspirations have very little to do with IT, they are a group effort and require the input of everyone within a business.

 How can an organisation foster a strong data culture?